mantidproject/mantid/docs/source/algorithms/LoadILLDiffraction-v1.rst

 -----------

 This is the loader for the raw `.nxs` files produced by the powder diffractometers at ILL.
-Currently it supports the instruments D20, D1B and D2B.
+Currently it supports the instruments D20, D1B and D2B, as well as IN5 and PANTHER in the data scan mode.

 The *TwoThetaOffset* parameter corresponding to the rotation of the detector is optional and only used for D1B.
 It is to be provided in degrees.

 Loading D20
 ###########